 Philippe Lemoine is a PhD candidate in philosophy at Cornell University.
 He works on logic and philosophy of science, but has been writing on a wide range of issues over the years, such as police violence, feminism, immigration and epidemiology.
 His work has been featured in various publications such as New York Magazine, Quillette, The National Review, Le Figaro and Marianne.
 He is particularly interested in how the incentives structure in science often results in low quality research being not only published but also uncritically cited.

-Jonah Davids is a master’s student in communication science research at the University of Amsterdam and holds a bachelor’s degree in psychology from Ryerson University.
-His interests include political psychology, public opinion, and philosophy of social science.
-In addition to assisting with CSPI research projects, Jonah produces the CSPI podcast.
+Jonah Davids is a graduate student in communication science research at the University of Amsterdam and holds a bachelor’s degree in psychology from Ryerson University.
+His interests include political psychology, public opinion, and human nature.
+Jonah produces the CSPI podcast.